Do you have some values arranged as rows in your workbook, and do you want to convert text in rows to columns in Excel like this?

 Check out all the available Excel integrations.

-TRANSPOSE is the Excel function that allows you to rotate rows to columns and columns to rows.
+TRANSPOSE is the Excel function that allows you to switch rows and columns in Excel.
 Here is its syntax:

 array– an array of columns or rows to transpose